The Morning Practice

 If you are new to (Ashtanga) Yoga

-If you are new to yoga or to Ashtanga yoga, this class is an ideal way to explore yoga in a guided yet flexible setting.
-Here’s how the morning unfolds to accommodate varying levels of practice:
+If you are new to yoga or to the Ashtanga method, this class offers an ideal opportunity to explore the practice in a supportive and flexible environment.

 If you have an Ashtanga Self-Practice